 Probate is under county jurisdiction, and so Newberry researchers should search the catalog using the name of the county as a subject heading to see if the Library holds any abstracts, indexes or transcriptions of probate records.
 There may be other types of genealogically useful titles listed under a county subject heading as well.

 Corbin Manuscript Collection in the New England Historic Genealogical Society.
 Boston: NEHGS, 1982.
 60 reels.
 Call # Microfilm 525.
 Walter Corbin and his wife Lottie were professional genealogists specializing in western and central Massachusetts.
 They made a practice of transcribing (though not necessarily in their entirety) the records – including vital records and cemetery records – of the towns where they conducted their research.
 Their papers were microfilmed and this microfilm set is the result.
 To use this set at the Newberry, you must request specific reels.
 There is a contents guide on reel 1.
-A copy of the guide is also kept at the 2nd floor reference post.

 Longver, Phyllis O. and Pauline J. Oesterlin.
 A Surname Guide to Massachusetts Town Histories.
 Bowie, MD: Heritage, 1993.
 Call # Local History Ref F63 .L66 1993 (2nd floor open shelf).